muggy8/improbable/from-me-to-me/Ur78er4a.md

 I'll be of no help anyways and I'll probably just cause issues for everyone else.

-Not only that, I was supposed to be a random person who's unfarmiliar with the mountains much less the elven communication methods used here.
+Not only that, I was supposed to be a random person who's unfamiliar with the mountains much less the elven communication methods used here.

 Lastly, Mikay's students didn't seem to have noticed at all.